XNET-Foundation/xnet-rewards-api/README.md

 - Query device rewards by MAC address and epoch
 - Supports full reward history or aggregation over recent epochs
+- **NEW**: Combined data rewards, bonus rewards, and PoC rewards in total calculations
 - Live connection to rewards sheets — no manual syncing required
 - Built with TypeScript + Google Sheets API